EddyTheCo/Qclient-IOTA/README.md

-# Binary To Ternary Encoding
+# Iota Client Implementation

-Implements a library that encodes binary to ternary according to this [TIP](https://github.com/iotaledger/tips/blob/main/tips/TIP-0005/tip-0005.md)
+Implements a library that creates a client to communicate with the IOTA nodes according to this tip [TIP](https://github.com/iotaledger/tips/blob/main/tips/TIP-0013/tip-0013.md)